open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ### Go to Settings and rename your repository

 After you fork the repository, you will be on your page: &lt;username&gt;/open-learning-exchange.github.io.
 Then, you should go to Settings at the top middle of the page and rename your repository to your GitHub username.
 See example below.

 ![Renaming Repository](images/vi-rename-repository.png)

+Check [FAQ Q16](http://open-learning-exchange.github.io/#!pages/vi/vi-faq.md) if you already have a repository named YourUserName.github.io.

 ### Post a link to your repository in chat

 After you rename it, make sure to post a link to the github.io website you've just created (&lt;username&gt;.github.io) in the [gitter.im chat](https://gitter.im/open-learning-exchange/chat).

 > @dogi  please look at  https://YourUserName.github.io

 Don't worry if you see a **404** when you access the link, it will take a while for the page to be up and running.
 Make sure in **Settings > GitHub Pages**, the **source** is set to **_master branch_**.